 If you have the entrepreneurial itch, but feel overwhelmed on which business idea to pursue, seeing potential options can inspire you to make your next money move.

-Low wages and lack of opportunity for career advancement were the top reasons employees quit jobs in 2021, according to recent research from Pew Research Center.
-Many professionals are exploring alternative career options; if you are one of them, you may have realized that, to enable the freedom and flexibility you need in your career, your best next step is to invest in starting a business for yourself.
+Low wages and lack of opportunity for career advancement are the top reasons employees quit their jobs, according to recent research from Pew Research Center.
+Many professionals are exploring alternative career options.
+If you are one of them, you may have realized that, to enable the freedom and flexibility you need in your career, your best next step is to invest in starting a business for yourself.

 BYOB life (That’s “being your own boss,” of course!) can be a sustainable way to work toward financial independence.
 But which business idea is right for you?
 If you’re ready to take the next step in your entrepreneurial journey, here are 13 tried-and-true business ideas that will get your wheels turning.